Fantasy Tribes Rules

 Coaches will start by selecting 2 MVPs from the pool of castaways competing in the latest season of Survivor.
 Coaches will then draft a tribe with their league from the same pool of castaways.
 At the merge and finale, coaches will make Edgic and Finale predictions which award points for being correct!

 Each week, coaches will set their lineup, choosing which castaways to keep active and which to exile.
 Their ACTIVE castaways will earn or lose points based on their actions in the game as detailed in the rules below.
 If unhappy with your tribe, get in contact with other league members and work out a tribe swap!
 Trade MVPs AND/OR draft picks and make the best tribe possible!
+Lastly, as long as they have a positive amount of total points going into the week, coaches may choose to place a bet on which castaway they think is going home.
+The bet is double or nothing, so if correct, the coach will get twice the amount of points back that they bet.
+If wrong, they’ll receive nothing.

 [1.2 - "MVP" SELECTION]